jangelchik/basketball_efficiency/README.md

 # Background
-Statistical analysis has a seemingly ever-increasing presence in modern sports dialogue, and the National Basketball Association is no exception to this trend.
+Statistical analysis and jargon are unavoidable in modern sports dialogue, and the National Basketball Association is no exception to this trend.

-As a self-proclaimed NBA fan, I often find myself frustrated by the lack of contextualization on talk shows for the statistics being cited.
+As a self-proclaimed NBA fan, I often find myself frustrated by the lack of contextualization when statistics are cited on talk shows.
 There's a passive implication that the viewer should not only care about these metrics, but understand what they mean for a team or player.
 I find efficiency metrics to be particularly frustrating.
 It's certainly worthwhile to note an individual's performance, but do efficiency metrics truly capture an individual's contribution to his team's success?
+Or are these three letter abbreviations and their corresponding numerical values void of insight?

 # In an attempt to tackle this question, let's investigate the predictivity of NBA regular season wins based on a team roster's individual efficiency metrics from the prior year.